Utö, Sweden: Surrounding islands

 The island of Rånö has a minimarket and a small restaurant with entertainment in the summer.
 There is also camping and cottage rental on Rånö.

-On the island of Ålö - connected to Utö with a bridge - there is a popular restaurant with entertainment during the summer.
+On the island of Ålö - connected to Utö via a bridge - there is a popular restaurant with entertainment during the summer.
 The Båtshaket restaurant serve various fish dishes: cured and smoked salmon, eel and other seafood.